Models of abnormality: Biological (medical) model

 The biological model of abnormality (the only model not based on psychological principles) is based on the assumptions that if the brain, neuroanatomy and related biochemicals are all physical entities and work together to mediate psychological processes, then treating any mental abnormality must be physical/biological.
-Part of this theory stems from much research into the major neurotransmitter, serotonin, which seems to show that major psychological illnesses such as bipolar disorder and anorexia nervosa are caused by abnormally reduced levels of Serotonin in the brain.(1) The model also suggests that psychological illness could and should be treated like any physical illness (being caused by chemical imbalance, microbes or physical stress) and hence can be treated with surgery or drugs.
-Electroconvulsive therapy has also proved to be a successful short-term treatment for depressive symptoms of bipolar disorder and related illnesses, although the reasons for its success are almost completely unknown.
-There is also evidence for a genetic factor in causing psychological illness.(2)(3).
-The main cures for psychological illness under this model: electroconvulsive therapy, drugs, and surgery at times can have very good results in restoring "normality" as biology has been shown to play some sort of role in psychological illness.
-However they can also have consequences, whether biology is responsible or not, as drugs always have a chance of causing allergic reactions or addiction.
-Electrotherapy can cause unnecessary stress and surgery can dull the personality, as the part of the brain responsible for emotion (hypothalamus) is often altered or even completely removed.
+Part of this theory stems from much research into the major neurotransmitter, serotonin, which seems to show that major psychological illnesses such as bipolar disorder and anorexia nervosa are caused by abnormally reduced levels of Serotonin in the brain.
+The model also suggests that psychological illness could and should be treated like any physical illness (being caused by chemical imbalance, microbes or physical stress) and hence can be treated with surgery or drugs.
+Electroconvulsive therapy has also proved to be a successful short-term treatment for depressive symptoms of bipolar disorder and related illnesses, although the reasons for its success are almost entirely unknown.
+There is also evidence for a genetic factor in causing psychological illness.
+The main cures for psychological illness under this model: electroconvulsive therapy, drugs, and surgery at times can have excellent results in restoring "normality" as biology has been shown to play some role in psychological illness.
+However, they can also have consequences, whether biology is responsible or not, as drugs always have a chance of causing allergic reactions or addiction.
+Electrotherapy can cause unnecessary stress, and surgery can dull the personality, as the part of the brain responsible for emotion (hypothalamus) is often altered or even completely removed.